adityaweboccult/adityaweboccult/README.md

 ###

-<p align="left">I am a AI/ML Engineer with 6 monts of experience for now.
-Love to code and learn new things everyday in the field of Artificial Intellegence and Machine Learning.</p>
+<p align="left">I am a AI/ML Engineer with 6 months of experience for now.
+Love to code and learn new things everyday in the field of Artificial Intelligence and Machine Learning.</p>

 ###